Posted on March 21, 2018 by Dominika

 Keeping these important elements in mind, we start with designing the whole website (what to you might look like a ‘ready to go’ website, however, at this stage the website is not functional – it is just a proof of the design).
 Once you are happy with the design and ready to sing it off, we can move the proof across to our developers who will start to develop the actual site.

-And so the website development process begins… The proof of the design we’ve seen in the previous stage will turn into a fully functional website which will be ready to go live very soon.
+And if you wonder how is web development done, here’s how it begins – after goal setting, planning and designing.
+The proof of the design we’ve seen in the previous stage will turn into a fully functional website which will be ready to go live very soon.
 The development process involves the programming work as well as loading content onto the site.

 The sitemap we have created in the planning stage will help us actually build the site.
 We’d usually start with a home page and add all the subpages afterwards.
 From the technical point of view, in the development process we make all the elements of the website work properly, e.g. contact forms, payment gateways or functionality that were agreed earlier are being developed at this stage.